orbiting/republik-frontend/README.md

 ### Pledge

-An online magazine is financed by people pledging to pay for it's content.
-And if a crowd forms around a maginze it becomes crowdfunded.
+An online magazine is financed by people pledging to pay for its content.
+And if a crowd forms around a magazine it becomes crowdfunded.
 Crowdfundings have a dedicated name in the backend.
 You can configure the currently active one via the environment.
 You can only point the front end at one crowdfunding at a time.

 ```
 CROWDFUNDING_NAME=LAUNCH